ewfx/aidel-regulaize/code/src/README.md

 2. If however you do not have existing instances of Redis and/mongodDB you can start your own locally using DOCKER containers.

-3. Ensure you have the DOCKER applicaition installed and running
+3. Ensure you have the DOCKER applicaition installed and running.

 4. Navigate to code/src and execute this command in the terminal:
    ```sh